socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 suppress “mug shot” websites,[^29] it can require thousands of dollars to have mug shots and criminal records permanently taken off these sites.
 Because of the use of off-shore servers, it will be hard to regulate these websites.
-Short of that, expungement projects should explore ways to automate takedown notices.
-This would recognize and potentially impact broader issues affecting those with criminal records.
+Expungement projects should explore ways to automate takedown notices, which could include working with police departments to use the Digital Millennium Copyright Act to have these photos taken down.[^30] This would recognize and potentially impact broader issues affecting those with criminal records.

 ## Conclusion